Duality224/macping/README.md

 Requires setting network interface and network address range within the script before use.

-Also included in this repository is the maclist script.
-This script allows listing of all devices on the network by their MAC address, removes duplicate entries, and replaces each known device's MAC address with the respective device name.
+Also included in this repository is the maclist script (usage: maclist).
+This script lists all devices on the network by their MAC address, removes duplicate entries, and replaces each known device's MAC address with the respective device name.